zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

  * `Faulty`:
    The IPT has been advertised but appears to be faulty.
-   (For example, the circuit to it has collapsed.)
+   (For example, the circuit to it has collapsed and could not be reestablished.)
-   We will continue to try to maintain our circuit to it.
    But we won't publish it in any descriptor.
    We will allow the re-establishment attempt to proceed, but if it doesn't yield success within a reasonable time, we will try to replace this IPT with another IPT.

  * `Retiring`:
-   We have reached the IPT's planned replacement time.
+   We have reached the IPT's planned replacement time, or the IPT has been used for many rendezvous requests.
    (We will continue to maintain our circuit to it so long as descriptors with it are valid.)